£90-£150

 How much does a MIAM cost in 2026?

-A MIAM typically costs between £90 and £150 per person in the UK.
+A MIAM typically costs between £85 and £180 per person in the UK, with median around £120.
 If you qualify for legal aid (due to low income, benefits, or domestic abuse), the MIAM is completely free.

 Is the MIAM fee per person or per couple?